The Top 10 Places in New Zealand You Shouldn’t Miss

 Enjoy a great guided night tour or a journey back in time from Paihia to Hokianga and visit Tane Mahuta.
 It’s also known as the ‘Lord of the Forrest’.
 This is a great chance to encounter a kiwi in their natural habitat.

-Have you been in New Zealand or are you planning to come back?
+Have you been to New Zealand or are you planning to come back?
 What is your top 10?
 Let us know in the comments below. 🙂